 MERIDA, Spain—It’s early afternoon, the sun still high in the sky.
 I’m walking through a dusty field, acorns hanging in the oaks above, and a heavily tanned farmer is speaking to me in a language I don’t understand.
-And I am surrounded—on all sides—by some of the world’s very finest swine.
-Moments ago, the leathery farmer, with a whoop and a holler, called these beautiful beasts over for a treat—acorns, literally shaken from the tree—causing a literal feeding frenzy, chubby legs pumping from all directions, snouts scooping up every available one, of the dozens that hailed down.
+And I’m surrounded—on all sides—by some of the world’s very finest swine.
+Moments ago, the leathery farmer, with a whoop and a holler, called these beautiful beasts over for a treat—acorns, literally shaken from the tree—causing a literal feeding frenzy, chubby legs pumping from all directions, snouts scooping up every available one of the dozens that hailed down.

 What a bunch of pigs.

 And as I’m learning—these black Iberians are also some of the most prized pigs in the world.
-Free-range (each one has the luxury of at least four hectares of space, per animal), fed a special diet (almost all acorns, right at the end), these pigs’ level of care goes above and beyond anything you’d expect to see on a regular farm.
+Free-range (each one has the luxury of at least four hectares (10 acres) of space, per animal), fed a special diet (almost all acorns, right at the end), these pigs’ level of care goes above and beyond anything you’d expect to see on a regular farm.

 I’m traveling through Extremadura, a region in Spain known for rugged landscapes, a long and fascinating history, hardy people—and very high-end ham.
 Flying into Madrid and traveling three hours southwest by car, we arrive in Mérida, perhaps the most spectacular Roman city in Spain.
 In this former capital of the Roman province of Lusitania, we tour a series of ruins.

-Unlike many other archaeological sites, here the remains of this ancient civilization remain enmeshed with the modern city—in some cases, apartment buildings are built right over old brick walls and other structures, their ground floors preserving everything while regular denizens go about their lives on the levels, above.
+Unlike many other archaeological sites, here the remains of this ancient civilization remain enmeshed with the modern city—in some cases, apartment buildings are built right over old brick walls and other structures, their ground floors preserving everything while regular denizens go about their lives on the levels above.

-Our guide Marco Mangut leads our small group through Trajan’s Arch, which has stood since the 14th century.
+Our guide, Marco Mangut, leads our small group through Trajan’s Arch, which has stood since the 14th century.

 “It’s amazing,” he says, still sounding a little in awe, even though he’s surely been here many times.
 “Everything is fixed by pressure.”